RIT-Software-Engineering/RIT-SE-CODE-BANK/apps/ta-portal/server/doc/backend_setup.md

 1. Define your new models (database tables) and relationships within the `prisma/schema.prisma` file.

 2. Run `npx prisma migrate dev` within the prisma folder project to create and apply a new migration for the changes you've defined in `schema.prisma` file.
 An easier command to do this is `npm run prisma:migrate` when you in the main `/server` folder.
 You will be prompted to name the migration.
 You will then see a `migration` folder within the Prisma project folder that will house a .sql files of all of the tables you've created in the `schema.prisma` file.

+**NOTE** If there's any issues with running this commmand (i.e. it suggesting to resetting the database, but the reset command still doesn't work) re-run the config files to reset everything

 ---
 **For dropping, creating, and then populating the data tables**
 1. Run `npx prisma migrate reset` within the prisma folder project.
 An easier command to do this is `npm run prisma:reset` when you in the main `/server` folder.
 It may ask you for a confirmation and for that, just type in `y`.